himanshilalwani/ait-expense-tracker/README.md

 (__TODO__: list any tutorials/references/etc. that you've based your code off of)

-1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)
+1. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)